EastWoodYang/Gradle-Repo/README.md

 **Still need to include project in settings.gradle ?**

-    No longer needed, plugin will dynamic add the given module you declared in repo.xml to the build.
+    No longer needed, will automatically add the given module you declared in repo.xml to the build by repo plugin.

 **How to switch to other feature branches ?**